Sembly AI

 Reduced Compliance Risks

 Manual HR processes often create compliance risks through inconsistent policy application, missed certification deadlines, and incomplete documentation.
-Agentic AI, on the other hand, reduces risks by executing every workflow identically.
+Agent-like AI, on the other hand, reduces risks by executing every workflow identically.
 It applies the same eligibility rules, tracks deadlines, and maintains complete audit trails.
 Responsible AI practices in human resources ensure decisions are documented and aligned with organizational requirements.

 Fact: Around 70% of businesses use AI for regulatory updates, with over 80% using it for risk assessments and documentation review (White & Case).